saihgupr/TasmotaApp/README.md

 ### Option 1: Download from Releases

 Download the latest pre-built app from the [Releases](https://github.com/saihgupr/TasmotaApp/releases) page.
-Simply download the `.app` file and move it to your Applications folder.
+Simply download the `.app` file and move it to your Applications folder, or sideload the `.ipa` file to your iOS device.

 ### Option 2: Build from Source